Here you’ll learn powerful strategies to write copy that sells.

 2. Avoid Technical Jargon

-Write as if you are speaking to a family member or a close friend.
+Write as if you speak to a family member or a close friend.

 Write at a sixth-grade level, not because people won’t understand but because they don’t have time and patience to figure out what you are trying to say.